Certain L2-norms on automorphic representations of SL(2): Matrix Coefficients and Analysis on

 Here $\mc F$ is the Fourier transform, and $v$ is in a suitable subspace of $ \mc P(-u,\pm)^{-\infty}$.
 The formula above, also known as the Fourier-Whittaker expansion in a more general context, is valid for $v \in \mc P(-u, \pm)^{\infty}$ with $\Re(-u)>-1$.

 \begin{lem} Let $u=u_0+i u_1 $ with $u_0 <1$ and

 For $v \in \mc P(-u, \pm)^{\infty}$, we have

-\end{lem} Proof: Suppose $\Re(v) <1$.
+\end{lem} Proof: Suppose $\Re(u) <1$.
 The functions in $\mc P(-u, \pm)^{\infty}$ are smooth functions of the form $(1+x^2)^{-\frac{1-u}{2}} \phi(\frac{1+xi}{1-xi})$ with $\phi$ an odd or even smooth function on the unit circle.
-They are slowly growing function.
+They are slowly decreasing functions.
 Their Fourier transforms exist.
 Since the derivatives $v^{(n)}$ are of this form and they are integrable , we see that $\mc F v(\xi)$ will decay faster than any polynomial at $\infty$.
 The weak sum in Equation (\ref{f(an)}) becomes a convergent sum.
 Our lemma is proved. $\Box$\\ \\ We shall make a few remarks here.
 Since $v \in \mc P(-u, \pm)^{\infty}$ and $\tau \in \mc P(u, \pm)^{-\infty}$, the matrix coefficient $\langle \pi_{u, \pm}(a n_t) \tau, v \rangle$ is automatically smooth.
 Our lemma simply provided a Fourier expansion, which is generally known as the Fourier-Whittaker expansion over the whole group $G$.
 The restriction that $u_0<1$ is somewhat unsatisfactory.
 When $u_0 \geq 1$, $\mc Fv(\xi)$ may fail to be a function even for $v$ smooth.
 This happens when $\mathcal P(-u, \pm)$ is reducible and discrete series will appear as composition factors.
 Hence, automorphic representations that are discrete series, can be treated by considering the reducible $\mc P(-u, \pm)$.
-We shall refer readers to Schmid's paper \cite{sch} for details.
+We shall refer readers to Schmid's paper \cite{sc} for details.
 When $\mathcal P(-u, \pm)$ is irreducible, $\mc Fv(\xi)$ is a fast decaying continuous function off from zero.
 Our lemma is still valid in this case.
-However,if $u_0 >1$, $\mc Fv(\xi)$ will fail to be a locally integrable function near zero and need to be regularized to be a Schwartz distribution. {\bf From now on, without further mentioning, we will restrict our scope to $u_0<1$.
-In this situation, $\langle \exp 2 \pi i x n, v \rangle$ shall be interpreted as } If $\mc P(u, \pm)$ is unitary, then $\Re(u) \in (-1, 1)$.
+However,if $u_0 >1$, $\mc Fv(\xi)$ will fail to be a locally integrable function near zero and need to be regularized to be a Schwartz distribution. \\ \\ From now on, without further mentioning, we will restrict our scope to $u_0<1$.
+We do not lose any generalities here.
+If $\mc P(u, \pm)$ is unitary, then $\Re(u) \in (-1, 1)$.
 If $\pi$ is a discrete series representation, then $\pi$ can be embedded into a principal series representation $\mc P(-u, \pm)$ with $u <1$.
 Hence our assumption is adequate for the discussion of $L^2$ automorphic representations.
+When $\Re(u) < 1$ and $v \in \mc P(-u, \pm)^{\infty}$, $\langle \exp 2 \pi i x n, v \rangle$ shall be interpreted as